sr99622/wabash/README.md

 pip install -v .
 ```

 The program can now be run independent of the virtual environment.
-The executable is located in the env\Scripts directory as wabash.exe.
+The executable is located in the env/bin directory as wabash.exe.

 ```
-env\Scripts\wabash
+env/bin/wabash
 ```

 &nbsp;